Intro-To-Embedded-Systems-RU09342/lab-2-blink-led-johnsm66/Simple Blink/README.md

 The libary, #include <msp430.h>, must be included for the MSP430 library to function.
 To toggle on an LED on, the pin corresponding to the LED desired is XORed wtih a 1.
 To have a simple blink, there must be a simple loop with a delay that XORs the LED pin with 1.
 Below is general code for a simple bink.
-When using the FR6989, the line of code must be used, "PM5CTL0 &= ~LOCKLPM5; // Disable the GPIO power-on default high-impedance mode."
+When using the FR6989, the line of code must be used,

+PM5CTL0 &= ~LOCKLPM5; // Disable the GPIO power-on default high-impedance mode

 int main(void)
 {